Act concerning the establishment of a »Foundation Memorial to the Murdered Jews of Europe« of 17 March 2000, amended on 3 July 2009

 Hetty Berg, Director of the Jewish Museum Berlin, www.jmberlin.de

-Dr. Axel Drecoll, Director of the Brandenburg Memorials Foundation, representative of the Association of Concentration Camp Memorials in Germany, www.stiftung-bg.de
+Prof. Dr. Axel Drecoll, Director of the Brandenburg Memorials Foundation, representatives of the Association of Concentration Camp Memorials in Germany, www.stiftung-bg.de

 Franziska Eichstädt-Bohlig, Förderkreis Denkmal für die ermordeten Juden Europas e.V.